Distance sensing emerging from second-order interference of thermal light

 We also show that when $z_T = z_C = z$ [Fig.~\ref{fig:sensing1}(b)], the same second-order interference pattern can be retrieved by the single-mask experiment in Fig.~\ref{fig:sensing1}(c), characterized by the robustness of the second-order correlated interference pattern with respect to turbulence.
+Finally, we remark that the described protocol can be implemented also in the case where one or both masks are reflective objects: Fig.~\ref{fig:sensing1}(d) depicts, for example, the case where the target object is a reflective mask and second order interference can be observed by introducing a semi-transparent mirror in the target path.

 We shall determine the correlations of intensity fluctuations for the system in Fig.\ \ref{fig:sensing1}(a), in which the path $T$, where input thermal light is transmitted by a beam splitter, and the controlled path $C$, where light is reflected, go through two independent double-slit masks, respectively, before being detected by detectors $\mathrm{D}_T$ and $\mathrm{D}_C$ in the far field.
 We will consider the case in which the source emits thermal and quasi-monochromatic light, of central frequency $\omega=ck$, wavelength $\lambda=2\pi/k$, bandwidth $\Delta\omega=\tau_c^{-1}$, with $\tau_c$ the coherence time, and the two slits parallel to the vertical axis.
 Up to an irrelevant constant, the correlation between intensity fluctuations at the coordinate $x_C$ on the detector $\D_C$ and $x_T$ on $\D_T$ reads